Yvonna Sessions Lincoln: Recent work

-Along with Norman K. Denzin (University of Illinois Urbana-Champaign), Lincoln has published four editions of the Handbook of Qualitative Research.
-The fifth edition is currently in progress.
+Along with Norman K. Denzin (University of Illinois Urbana-Champaign), Lincoln has published six editions of the Handbook of Qualitative Research.
 The Handbook, as it's known, is considered a touchstone for qualitative scholars, putting some of the greatest methodology minds in conversation with one another.

 Lincoln's most recent work, The Constructivist Credo (2013), won the 2014 American Educational Research Association Qualitative Research Special Interest Group Book Award.
 The book (co-authored with her late husband Egon Guba) is a "set of foundational principles for those wishing to conduct social science research within the constructivist paradigm."

-Her current scholarship explores the ways in which neoliberalism and academic capitalism affect faculty work-life.
+Her current scholarship explores the ways in which neoliberalism and academic capitalism affect faculty work–life.